abisee/abisee.github.io/_posts/2017-04-16-taming-rnns-for-better-summarization.md

 For the pointer-generator models, the value of the generation probability is also visualized in <span style="background-color: #16e983">green</span>.
 Hovering the cursor over a word from one of those summaries will show you the value of the generation probability $$p_{\text{gen}}$$ for that word.

 *Note: you may need to zoom out using your browser window to view the demo all on one screen.
-May not work for mobile.*
+Does not work for mobile.*

 {% include attn_vis.html %}